-You can hard reset your Motorola Droid phone if you want clear all of the data off of the device and start fresh.
+You can hard reset the original Motorola Droid 1 phone if you want clear all of the data off of the device and start fresh.
 There are two ways you can perform a hard reset.
 One option is hardware based where you use a button combination before the device boots into the Android OS.
 The other option allows you to use the software menus.

 Note: Be sure you have backed up all of your data before performing these steps.
 Data in the memory of the Droid will be cleared like application data, recent call history and bookmarks.
 Data on the SD card is preserved unless you choose to format it.